Chandrakant-pradhan/22b1023_IntroToAppDev/README.md

-Navigate to libs folder , inside first_app folder to see main.dart
+navigate to budget tracker folder to see the week 2 assignment